techidaily/site-win11-tips/source/_posts/eliminating-sound-failure-in-audacity-windows-11-and-11.md

 2. Select Realtek High Definition Audio Driver or Realtek HD Manager.
 3. Click**Uninstall** to remove the driver.
 ![The Programs and Features applet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/programs-and-features.jpg)
-4. Then bring up the[Realtek audio driver](https://www.realtek.com/en/component/zoo/category/pc-audio-codecs-high-definition-audio-codecs-software) page.
+4. Then bring up the [Realtek audio driver](https://www.realtek.com/en/component/zoo/category/pc-audio-codecs-high-definition-audio-codecs-software) page.
 5. Click the**Download** button for the latest compatible Realtek driver for your PC.
 6. Open the folder containing the downloaded Realtek driver package.
 7. Double-click the Realtek package to install the latest driver.

 ## 7\.
 Reinstall Audacity

  A corrupted Audacity installation is another potential reason for the Internal PortAudio error occurring.
 Reinstalling the sound editor will likely resolve Audacity installation issues.
-You can remove Audacity with one of the methods included in our[ways to uninstall Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) post.
+You can remove Audacity with one of the methods included in our [ways to uninstall Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) post.

- To reinstall the software, open the[Audacity](https://www.audacityteam.org/download/) download page.
+ To reinstall the software, open the [Audacity](https://www.audacityteam.org/download/) download page.
 Click the**Download for Windows** link there to save the setup wizard.
 Then navigate to the directory your browser downloads to and double-click the**audacity-win-.3.2.5 x64.exe** file to reinstall Audacity.

 ![The download Audacity option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/download-audacity-options.jpg)

  Some users have said that reinstalling older, not newer, versions of Audacity resolved the Internal PortAudio error on their PCs.
 Although it’s recommended to install the latest version first, reinstalling an older version is another troubleshooting option worth considering.
-This[uptodown archives page](https://audacity.en.uptodown.com/windows/versions) includes a good library of older Audacity versions for download.
+This [uptodown archives page](https://audacity.en.uptodown.com/windows/versions) includes a good library of older Audacity versions for download.

 ## Get the Internal PortAudio Error Sorted on Audacity for Windows